Fae Farm: Plot

-The story begins with the player discovering a message in a bottle that invites them to an island called Azoria.
-After encountering a whirlpool, the player is shipwrecked on the island where they meet Merritt, the mayor of Azoria, a town located on the island.
+The player discovers a message in a bottle that invites them to an island called Azoria.
+After encountering a whirlpool, the player is shipwrecked on the island where they meet Merritt, the mayor of a town located on the island.
 Merritt reveals that it was she who sent the message that the player found.
-She then provides the player a house and a farm to live.
-They also meet a wizard named Alaric, who gifts them with a magical staff to help eliminate the dark thorns on the island.
-During their stay on the island, the player meet a mystical dragon-like sprite named Neppy, who was the one who created the whirlpools, but was really doing it for fun.
+She then provides the player with a house and a farm.
+They also meet a wizard named Alaric, who gifts them with a magical staff to help eliminate the thorns on the island, which appear from the beginning.

+During their stay on the island, the player meets a mystical dragon-like sprite named Neppy, who created the whirlpools for fun.
 Upon learning that they are threatening humans out at sea, he helps the player stop the whirlpools in exchange for a meal.
 The player also meets the Wisp Mother, the island's guardian, who provides them with wings and opens the portal to the Fae Realm located in an alternate version of the island, where magical creatures live.
-Humans used to interact with those from the Fae Realm, but a dangerous mist called miasma has forced them to evacuate and the Wisp Mother sealed off passage to the Fae Realm to protect them.
-The miasma is discovered to have been caused by Boletal, a mushroom-like sprite, who enjoys it but doesn’t know that it is harming others.
+Humans used to interact with those from the Fae Realm, but a dangerous mist called miasma has forced them to evacuate and the Wisp Mother sealed off passage to the realm to protect them.
+The miasma is discovered to have been caused by Boletal, a mushroom-like sprite, who enjoys making miasma but does not realize it is harming others.
 The player provides Boletal with a meal in exchange for his help in removing the miasma.

 They later meet Grell, a frost sprite, and Flammo, a lava sprite.
-By providing them with meals, they help the player stop a savage blizzard and a volcano eruption in return.
-It is soon discovered that the whole reason the natural disasters occurred is due to the Wisp Mother leaving the island for some time, while caused the island's magic to grow out of control due to the sprites being left unsupervised.
-Once the Fae Realm is fully restored, the humans and magical creatures reunite, and the Wisp Mother vows to be more responsible in the future as main story ends.
+By providing them with meals, the sprites help the player stop a savage blizzard and a volcano eruption in return.
+It is soon discovered that the natural disasters occurred because the Wisp Mother left the island, which caused the island's magic to grow out of control due to the sprites being left unattended.
+Once the Fae Realm is fully restored, the humans and magical creatures reunite, and the Wisp Mother vows to be more responsible in the future.

-The game’s DLC grants the player access to a new area called Croakia, where they meet its guardian: a frog-like magical being named Grenu.